Frequently Asked Questions About Captive Insurance Companies

 • Biographical affidavits for officers, directors and legal counsel

-18. Q: What are the minimum capital and surplus requirements in the District of Columbia?
+18. What are the minimum capital and surplus requirements in the District of Columbia?

 Captive Form Paid-in-capital Surplus Total